 I LOVE Virginia wine.
 However, it wasn’t love at first sight (or in this case, love at first taste).

-A friend I used to hang out with was a big wine lover and a member of a wine club.
+Several years later, a friend I used to hang out helped me discover another wine I liked.
+He was a huge wine lover and an active member of a wine club.
 When I told him that I didn’t like wine, he took it as a personal challenge.

-My love affair with Virginia wine began when I moved from Maryland to Northern Virginia.
+My love affair with Virginia wine began when I moved from Maryland to Northern Virginia in 2012.

 I couldn’t believe how many wineries there were within an hour of where I live!
 Then, when I went with my boyfriend to visit his family in Central Virginia (near Charlottesville), there were even more wineries.
 They seemed to be everywhere we went!